Multi-pathogen situational assessment and forecasting of respiratory disease in Aotearoa New Zealand: Abstract

 \section{Abstract}

 Real-time analysis of epidemic trends and forecasts can help support public health planning and the response to seasonal respiratory disease.
-Here, we present two models that were used in a 2025 New Zealand winter situational assessment programme for three respiratory pathogens: SARS-CoV-2, influenza and respiratory syncytial virus (RSV).
-These models were run weekly from May to October 2025 on real-time disease surveillance data and provided a quantitative representation of the current epidemic trend, along with estimates of the epidemic growth rate and 28-day ahead forecasts of case incidence.
+Here, we present two models that were used in a 2025 New Zealand winter situational assessment programme for three respiratory pathogens: SARS-CoV-2, influenza and respiratory syncytial virus (RSV). {\hl Data on SARS-CoV-2 were obtained from the national Covid-19 surveillance system; data on influenza and RSV were limited to a sentinel hospital surveillance programme.} Models were run weekly from May to October 2025 on these real-time disease surveillance data and provided a quantitative representation of the current epidemic trend, along with estimates of the epidemic growth rate and 28-day ahead forecasts of case incidence.
 Model results and interpretation were provided in weekly reports to public health partners as part of a trans-Tasman winter programme run by the Australia--Aotearoa Consortium for Epidemic Forecasting and Analytics (ACEFA).
 We compare in-season results that were included in these reports to a retrospective analysis of the complete data for the season.
 We conclude that real-time analyses performed reasonably well, and identify some areas for improvement in future winter situational assessment programmes.